 May River Golf Club

-Ninth hole, 470/445 yards; Golf course design was ata low point from 1955 through to 1990 with a primary culprit being how greens were defended.
-Aerial approach shots were demanded with monotonous regularityas greens were frequently bunkered both left and right.
+Ninth hole, 470/445 yards; Golf course design was at a low point from 1955 to 1990 with a primary culprit being how greens were defended.
+Aerial approach shots were demanded with monotonous regularity as greens were frequently bunkered both left and right.
 With creativity and shot options snuffed out, the game became boringly one dimensional.
 How or why this happened remains a mystery.
 The Old Course at St. Andrews set the standard by being fiercely bunkered in the middle of its enormous greens while lessening its challenge toward the right of the greens.
-Alister Mackenzie embraced the concept beautifully at Royal Melbourne of having a hazard on only one side of the green.
+Alister Mackenzie embraced the concept beautifully at Royal Melbourne of having a hazard on one side of the green only.
 The ninth at May River serves as a ‘how-to’ in building an interesting green complex.
 The approach is frequently into the wind off the May River and from two hundred yards.
-Thus, it was paramount that the green accept a running approach shot; otherwise, the hole would overwhelm all but the strongest golfers.
-Lipealso proudly points out that the interior green contours help feed approach shots to reach hole locations behind the right bunker.
+Thus, it was paramount that the green accept a running approach shot; otherwise, the hole would overwhelm all but the strongest.
+Lipe also proudly points out that the interior green contours help feed approach shots to reach hole locations behind the right bunker.

 Thirteenth hole, 470/410 yards; An effortlessly attractive hole, this two shotter features eight bunkers seemingly strewn in a random manner down the length of the hole.
 Just like the Club, there is nothing forced or cluttered upon the landscape.
 One of the prettiest sights on the course is looking back down the fairway in the afternoon.